ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 | 2012 (available only on bare metal servers) | 14 June 2024 |
 | 1912 (available only on bare metal servers) | 31 December 2022 |
 | 1908 (available only on bare metal servers)  | 31 December 2022 |
-{: caption="Table 1.
-Lifecycle for vRouter operating systems" caption-side="bottom"}
+{: caption="Lifecycle for vRouter operating systems" caption-side="bottom"}

 ### CentOS
 {: #centos-classic}